karannewatia/Mycelium/crypto/code/python_version/README.md

 - change the variables (lgP, lgM, lgN, l) in `input_gen.py` as needed
 - Run `python2 input_gen.py`
 - The generated p and w values will be printed out
+- Note that the number of ciphertext additions and multiplications which can be performed depends on the values of the plaintext modulus, ciphertext modulus, and the polynomial degree.
+ See `noise.py` for details.
+- After changing the inputs to the function in `noise.py`, run using `python noise.py` to check whether the desired number of additions and multiplications is possible with the given set of parameters.
 - Copy the variable values (lgP, lgM, lgN, l) from `input_gen.py` to `fhe_test.py`
 - Copy the generated p and w values into lines 13 and 14 respectively of `fhe_test.py`
 - Add/remove FHE operations (using the functions in `lwe.py`) in `fhe_test.py` as needed